mushfiqur0002/Mobile-Game-Project/README.md

 Finalizing gameplay and presentation.
 # Week 7
 Started adding assets in each game level and finalizing the level design.
+The aim to use simple low poly assets and bright colours.
+All the assets wehre positined carefully to don't impact the gameplay.
+The assets are just for aesthetics.
 ### Level 1
 ![image](https://github.com/rahman0002/Mobile-Game-Project/assets/91261400/5df5097b-5e3f-4285-86ae-9e1cd30d950a)